dustdustinthewind/hsdm/README.md

 how to install
 - create folder in `[gamedirectory]/scripts/vscripts/` called `hsdm`
-- dragndrop all the shit there
+- dragndrop all the shit into hsdm

 how to run
 - `script_execute hsdm/master` in tf2 console